hashicorp/terraform-provider-google/website/docs/r/workstations_workstation_cluster.html.markdown

 * `workstation_cluster_id` -
   (Required)
-  The ID of the workstation cluster.
+  ID to use for the workstation cluster.

 - - -